-Experts and relief workers have warned of the potentially devastating risk of a COVID-19 outbreak among the approximately one million Rohingya Muslim refugees packed into crowded temporary camps near the township of Cox's Bazar.
-The refugees, who have poured into Bangladesh since 2017, fleeing suppression by state security forces in neighboring Buddhist-majority Myanmar, are cramped living in shacks-an estimated 40,000 people per square kilometer-with poor sanitation, limited access to medical care, and dangerously exposed to the spread of contagion.
+Experts and relief workers have warned of the potentially devastating risk of a COVID-19 outbreak among approximately one million Rohingya Muslim refugees packed into crowded temporary camps near the township of Cox's Bazar.
+The refugees, who have poured into Bangladesh since 2017, fleeing suppression by state security forces in neighboring Buddhist-majority Myanmar, living in cramped shacks-an estimated 40,000 people per square kilometer-with poor sanitation, limited access to medical care, and dangerously exposed to the spread of contagion.